 This is a Virtual Assistant case study and interview with Lakisha Sarbah who is the founding Executive Director of Uniquely Coordinated, LLC.
-Lakisha is fortunate enough to live in two different US states, spending the winter months in Atlanta, Georgia and the summer at her home in Alabama.
-Lakisha started her VA business in March 2009 and this is her VA story.
+Spending the winter in Atlanta, Georgia and the summer at her home in Alabama, Lakisha set up her business in March 2009.
+This is her VA story.

 Testimonials are important for Virtual Assistants because people are way more likely to hire you if they can see you come recommended – so a testimonial page or a WordPress quote rotator widget as I have on my own PA site is vital if you want to show how good you are.
 But how do you get testimonials when you’re just starting out and haven’t done any work yet?

 This is a Virtual Assistant case study on MOI!
-You can read a bit about me here but this is the story about how I became a VA, what I did before I went freelance, how I manage clients and what I’d do differently if I had to start again.
-I set up Munro PA Services at the end of 2008 and I live in sunny Brighton in an apartment full of shoes, wine and cake.
+You can read a bit about me here but this is the story of how I became a VA, what I did before I went freelance, how I manage clients and what I’d do differently if I had to start again.
+I set up Munro PA Services at the end of 2008 and I live by the sea in sunny Brighton.

 Although I believe every Virtual Assistant should have a niche, I know it’s not always quite that easy.
 Having a specialised area of expertise certainly makes you known as the ‘go-to’ person and leads to more work, but when you first start out how on earth do you decide what your VA niche should even be?